tnlarsen/get-and-clean-data/README.md

   * Removing dashes and parenthesis
   * Remove the duplication in BodyBody
   * replace "-mean()" with "Mean", "-std()" with "StandardDeviation" and "-meanFreq()" with "MeanFrequency"

+I selected to keep the names in camelCase since they would have been unreadable in all lowercase.

 ### Step 5: Creates a second, independent tidy data set
 This is done by first melting the data using "melt" and afterwards "dcast"'ing the data into the wide form using the "mean" function as the aggregation function.